powerdiary/HubSpot.NET/README.md

 ## Authorization

 <span>HubSpot.NET</span> supports authorization by API key or through HubSpot's OAuth workflow.
-[As is noted in HubSpot's API documentation](), it is recommended to use the OAuth form if your integration is going to be used commercially due to an increased level of security.
-However, we have made it optional to target OAuth or API key authentication so you can develop against the authentication provider that best suits your needs.

 ## Getting Started
-To get started, install the [Nuget package](https://www.nuget.org/packages/SquaredUp.HubSpot.NET/) and create a instance of `HubSpotApi` passing your API Key as the only parameter; or if using OAuth pass in the Client ID, Client Secret, and App ID.
+To get started, install the [Nuget package](https://www.nuget.org/packages/PowerDiary.HubSpot.NET/) and create a instance of `HubSpotApi` passing your API Key as the only parameter; or if using OAuth pass in the Client ID, Client Secret, and App ID.

 ### API Key
 ```csharp